PMP, Pseudomyxoma Peritonei (Stage 4 appendix)

 Next, in my treatment plan was four rounds of chemotherapy in preparation for HIPEC surgery, which was a 12-hour surgery with further tumor debulking and finishing with 90-minutes of hot infused chemo to coat anything microscopically present.
 During that surgery, my spleen, gallbladder, ascending colon plus part of my sigmoid and rectum, part of my liver, two parts of my diaphragm were removed.
 (At the time of my hysterectomy my appendix and omentum were removed as they contained large tumors).
 I came out of the HIPEC surgery with an ileostomy that was reversed 5.5 months later.
 My surgeon, Dr. Gerard Abood is my hero!
 He promised to do everything he could for me and he did!
 Because my disease was so advanced, I chose to prepare for the HIPEC surgery as a first option and not a last resort.

 In my opinion, I believe one could manifest dis-ease when not living ones own personal truth with joy.
 The mindset you hold when going through any health challenge is critical to your journey.
 I have learned and am still learning to care for myself as lovingly as I do everyone around me.
 Listening to the innate wisdom of your body is critical.
 I disregarded my intuition prior to my diagnosis.
-I didn't listen when I joked about feeling like my appendix ruptured.
-I didn't heed my dreams that told me I had cancer.
-I wasn't grounded in my body.
+I didn\'t listen when I joked about feeling like my appendix ruptured.
+I didn\'t heed my dreams that told me I had cancer.
+I wasn\'t grounded in my body.
 Today I honor my physical body equally as I do my spirit.
 I work hard at radical self-care and self-love!
-This is why it is so important to listen to your 'gut' on what is the 'right treatment' for you.
-It's personal and unique to only you!
-When we feel most out of control after receiving our diagnoses, we need to be able to make proactive choices by becoming our own best advocate.
-Incorporating the 9 factors from Dr. Turner's book, Radical Remission, allowed me to feel I was in control and contributing to my recovery.
+This is why it is so important to listen to your \'gut\' on what is the \'right treatment\' for you.
+It\'s personal and unique to only you!
+When we feel most out of control after receiving our diagnosis, we need to be able to make proactive choices by becoming our own best advocate.
+Incorporating the 10 healing factors from Dr. Turner\'s books, Radical Remission and Radical Hope, allowed me to feel empowered and contributing to my recovery.